 Self-Reflection (Cheshbon Nefesh) – We are open to constructive feedback and always willing to learn.

-The Foundation is sensitive to the philanthropic interests of our donors but also attempts to call attention to the importance of unrestricted giving.
-In recent years, the Foundation has increasingly highlighted opportunities for legacy giving and the organization works directly with donors and with their professional advisors – including attorneys, accountants, and financial consultants – to provide counsel on charitable giving options.
-Such charitable options include Community Action (Unrestricted) Funds, Donor Advised Funds, Custodial Funds, and Designated Funds, which incorporates individual, field of interest, and scholarship funds.
+The Foundation is sensitive to the philanthropic interests of our donors but also promotes the importance of unrestricted giving.
+In recent years, JCF has increasingly highlighted opportunities for legacy giving and the organization works directly with donors and with their professional advisors – including attorneys, accountants, and financial consultants – to select charitable giving options.
+Such options include Community Action Funds, Donor Advised Funds, Custodial Funds, and Designated Funds, which incorporates field of interest and Scholarship Funds.

-The Foundation and our donors make grants to charitable institutions in Greater Hartford, across the country, and around the world.
-In FY20, the Foundation awarded $4.5 million in grants.
-These grants fund innovative projects, community-wide initiatives, and a broad range of programs and institutions.
-Grants from Community Action (Unrestricted) Funds are awarded through a competitive grant application process; grants from Donor Advised Funds are made upon the recommendation of donors, after review and approval by the Foundation Board; and grants from Designated Funds are made automatically each year to fulfill the charitable interests for which the funds were originally created.
+The Foundation, through our donors, provides an array of grants to charitable institutions in Greater Hartford, across the country, and around the world.
+In FY23, the Foundation awarded 1,142 grants totaling $4.5 million, of which about $3 million went to support our local Jewish community.
+Board-directed grants from Community Action Funds are awarded primarily to our Jewish community partners through a competitive grant application process; grants from Donor Advised Funds are made upon the recommendation of donors; and grants from Designated Funds are made each year to fulfill the charitable interests for which the funds were originally created.

-While the Foundation and our donors make grants to many organizations and programs, our four areas of community grant-making priority are: Jewish education, Jewish outreach and engagement, non-profit capacity building, and seniors and aging.
+While JCF and our donors make grants to many organizations and programs, our four areas of community grant-making priority are: Jewish education, Jewish outreach and engagement, non-profit capacity building, and seniors and aging.